Localized statistics decoding for quantum low-density parity-check codes: Clusters on decoding graphs

 Nonetheless, we can find some upper bounds by looking at the same percolation problems on the Bethe lattice.
 The Bethe lattice is an infinite tree where all vertices have the same degree.
 For instance, on each $\theta$-bounded graph, the size of the perimeter of a $s$-cluster is upper-bounded by the size of the perimeter of an $s$-cluster on the Bethe lattice of degree $\theta$, that is the same for all $s$-clusters and it is maximal across the perimeters of $s$-clusters for $\theta$-bounded graphs, taking the value $(\theta - 2)s + 2$.

-For the Bethe lattice, we can use self-similarity to compute the average cluster size.
-If $v$ is occupied, we can think of the cluster it belongs to as made up of the node $v$ itself plus the $B$ sub-clusters, which are at most $\theta$, its neighbors belong to.
-Combining this observation, the formula for the size of the perimeter of an $s$-cluster and \cref{eq:avg_clust}, we find the recursive relation
+For the Bethe lattice, we can use self-similarity to compute the average cluster size $\kappa_{\alpha}^{\mathrm{Bethe}}$.
+If $v$ is occupied, we can think of the cluster it belongs to as made up of the node $v$ itself plus the sub-clusters i.e., subsets of connected vertices in that cluster, rooted in its occupied neighbors.
+Each occupied neighbor contributes to the cluster rooted in $v$ with itself (add 1) and the sub-clusters not rooted in $v$ itself, which at most $\theta-1$; by self-similarity, these sub-clusters have same average size as the cluster rooted in $v$, and contribute to the count adding at most $(\theta-1)\kappa_{\alpha}^{\mathrm{Bethe}}$ vertices.
+Thus, if the vertex $v$ is occupied, it belongs to a cluster of size $1 + (\theta -1)\kappa_{\alpha}^{\mathrm{Bethe}}$.
+As each neighbor of the vertex $v$ is empty with probability $(1-p)$, and occupied with probability $p$, we find